grtrout/marriott-workshop/README.md

 ksqlDB supports several aggregate functions, like `COUNT` and `SUM`, and you can use these to build stateful aggregates on streaming data.
 In this step, you will walk through some key examples on different ways you can aggregate your data.

 1. First, aggregate the data by counting buys and sells of stocks.
-Navigate back to the Editor and paste the following query to create a new table named **number_of_times_stock_bought**.
+Navigate back to the ksqlDB Editor and paste the following query to create a new table named **number_of_times_stock_bought**.

 ```sql
 CREATE TABLE number_of_times_stock_bought AS